 The Company's supply chain is responsible for the flow of goods and information between its vendors and suppliers and the Company's distribution centres, and ultimately, to its stores.
 In some cases, goods flow directly to the Company's stores from the vendors.
-The Company continuously evaluates its methods of distribution, including its relationship with vendors and suppliers, and its technology, facilities and modes of transportation.
+The Company continuously evaluates its methods of distribution, including its technology, facilities and modes of transportation, and its relationship with vendors and suppliers.
 When appropriate, the Company implements changes to its supply chain infrastructure to ensure a continued, reliable and cost-efficient system.

-The Company's supply chain has 27 distribution centres across Canada.
+The Company's supply chain has 26 distribution centres across Canada.
 Third party logistics service providers are used at several of these distribution centres.
 The Company uses various modes of transportation, including its own trucking fleet and third party common carriers, railways and ocean carriers.
 The Company is not dependent on any one of these third party providers.